FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 - Default: `lastmod`

 > **Important**: Use the new `isModifiedDate` datetime field setting for content types instead.

-### frontMatter.dashboard.mediaSnippet

-This setting is deprecated in version 7.3.0 and and will be removed in the next major version.
-Please define your media snippet in the `frontMatter.content.snippets` setting.

-## Removed settings

-### frontMatter.content.folders

-This setting has been deprecated since version `3.1.0` in favour of the newly introduced `frontMatter.content.pageFolders` setting.

 <!-- Link References -->
 [01]: /docs/settings#extending-settings